 The route takes you past some notable sights: the remains of an ancient prehistoric village, the Roman port, and the spot where popes would dive off their summer palace's diving board.
 Many guests find this part fascinating, blending natural beauty with threads of Italy's long history.

-Halfway through, you’ll take a break in the forest for swimming and diving—a highlight for many.
-Reviewers rave about the clean, clear water ideal for a refreshing dip, with some mentioning they even enjoyed pizza and water during the pause.
+Halfway through, you'll take a break in the forest for swimming and diving—a highlight for many.
+Reviewers love the clean, clear water ideal for a refreshing dip, with some mentioning they even enjoyed pizza and water during the pause.
 The water and pizza are included, which adds good value, giving you a break from pure sightseeing and letting you unwind.

 Why the Guides Make a Difference